 Adam Cieply is an associate in White & Case's Mergers & Acquisitions practice group.
 Mr. Cieply represents domestic and international buyers and sellers in private and public domestic, cross-border and global mergers and acquisitions, restructurings, joint ventures and private investments in a broad range of industries.

 Prior to joining White & Case, Mr. Cieply practiced corporate law, focusing on public and private mergers and acquisitions and securities law, at a major Canadian law firm, working in both their Montreal, Canada and London, UK offices.

 Sempra Energy (NYSE: SRE), a Fortune 500 energy services holding company, in its US$9.45 billion all-cash acquisition of Energy Future Holdings Corp., which indirectly owns 80% of Oncor Electric Delivery Company, LLC, an operator of the largest electric transmission and distribution system in Texas.
 The transaction, which created the largest utility holding company in the US, valued Oncor at US$18.8 billion.
 This transaction was named "M&A Deal of the Year" by The Deal in 2018.

-Luxoft Holding, Inc. (NYSE: LXFT), a global technology services and consulting company based in the British Virgin Islands, in its $2 billion sale to DXC Technology (NYSE: DXC), the world's leading independent, end-to-end IT services company.
+Luxoft Holding, Inc. (NYSE: LXFT), a global technology services and consulting company based in the British Virgin Islands, in its US$2 billion sale to DXC Technology (NYSE: DXC), the world's leading independent, end-to-end IT services company.

-Sempra Energy (NYSE: SRE), in the acquisition by Oncor Electric Delivery Company LLC of InfraREIT, Inc. (NYSE: HIFR), for approximately $1.275 billion and the concurrent acquisition by (i) Sempra of a 50-percent interest in Sharyland Utilities, LP for approximately $98 million and (ii) Oncor, through subsidiaries of InfraREIT, of certain North and West Texas assets of Sharyland.
+Sempra Energy (NYSE: SRE), in the acquisition by Oncor Electric Delivery Company LLC of InfraREIT, Inc. (NYSE: HIFR), for approximately $1.275 billion and the concurrent acquisition by (i) Sempra of a 50-percent interest in Sharyland Utilities, LP for approximately US$98 million and (ii) Oncor, through subsidiaries of InfraREIT, of certain North and West Texas assets of Sharyland.
 Sempra Energy owns an approximate 80-percent ownership stake in Oncor.

 Brookfield Asset Management in (i) its 50% partnership with Digital Realty Trust in the US$1.8 billion acquisition of Ascenty, a leading data center provider in Brazil, and (ii) its C$4.3 billion acquisition of Enercare Inc., one of North America's largest home and commercial services companies.